Chapter 48

 “It’s been tried,” the Ogilvies replied.

-This was the little girl who, when she and kid sister Kirsten were given two adorable Afghan puppies for Christmas, named them Ignorance and Want.
-(Abbreviated to “Iggy” and “Whoops” by Kirsten.)
-Not that Lesley didn’t love the hounds, in her way; though she often objected to their being in her way when she was trying to read, to write, to think.
+This was the same little girl who, when she and kid sister Kirsten were given two Afghan puppies for Christmas, had named them Ignorance and Want.
+(Abbreviated to “Iggy” and “Whoa” by Kirsten.)
+Not that Lesley didn’t love the adorable hounds, in her way; though she often objected to their being in her way when she was trying to read or write or think.
 Ditto regarding Kirsten, whose yen for adventurous make-believe was hindered by a deficient imagination that kept her pestering Lesley to “Tell me a stoooory...”

 “No. Go somewhere else and work up a sweat.”